kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 The body content needs to match Kuzzle's role definition.

-To get more detailed information about on the expected role definition or Kuzzle's user management model, please refer to [Kuzzle's permissions documentation](/guide/#permissions).
+To get more detailed information about the expected role definition or Kuzzle's user management model, please refer to [Kuzzle's permissions documentation](/guide/#permissions).